k-bosko/Image-Classifier/README.md

 Parts of these code is based on:
 - Udacity Introduction to Pytorch Tutorials
-- Transfer Learning Tutorial provided by Sasank Chilamkurthy, https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html
+- [Transfer Learning Tutorial](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html) provided by Sasank Chilamkurthy